jiravatt/Sharif-Judge-Latest/application/core/help.md

 ## Assignments
 Your instructor will assign some assignments to you.
 In each assignment, there are problems where you can work on and submit your code to this judge to see if your code works completely as your instructor expects or not.

 An _Assignments_ page lists all assignments that the instructor have assigned to you.
-To start working on the assignment, simply select a checkbox in front of the assignment's name to set it active and you can submit your code to all problems in that assignment from _Problems_, _File Submit_ and _Code Editor_ page.
+To start working on the assignment, simply select a checkbox in front of the assignment's name to set it active and you can submit your code to all problems in that assignment from _Problems_, _File Submit_ and _Code Submit_ page.

 ___NOTE:___
 * You can also change an active assignment by choosing from a dropdown list in a top bar.